auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ### We are like fire.

 Living creatures are dissipative structures.
-We are not unlike a fire which consumes all available fuel to expand and maintain itself until there is no more fuel.
+We are not unlike a fire which consumes all available fuel to expand and maintain itself until there is no more.
 The fuel needed for life is simply more complex.
 We require many different kinds of fuel, food, typically other complex dissipative structures like plants and animals, to maintain and grow our own structures, our bodies.
 The way heat and energy are dissipated from our body is governed by physics and biology, where biology is the study of living dissipative structures.
 Fire doesn't appear to consciously direct itself just like we don't decide how to sweat or where our blood vessels should grow.
 Our bodies emerged from a long evolutionary process.
 Evolutionary processes selected for the rules which govern our bodies, and we need an understanding of evolution to understand life.

 Just like how complex patterns emerged in Conway's Game of Life, so too did life emerge as a complex pattern from an initial state.
 Do the patterns we see moving across the grid decide which way they go?
 No, it's clearly an outcome determined by the rules of the game.
 The story of our life is similar.